elg0nz/kurz.go/README.md

 $ cd kurz.go
 $ make
 $ cd target
+$ cp .env.sample .env # More details on .env in https://github.com/joho/godotenv
-$ usr/bin/kurz etc/kurz/kurz.conf #assumes that redis is up and running
+$ usr/bin/kurz # Redis should be up and running
 ```

 In order to shorten a url POST it to http://localhost:9999/shorten/ with the